N-expansive Flows: Proof of Theorems and

-\textbf{Proof of Theorem \ref{teoA}:} In \cite[Theorem A]{CC} the authors exhibit , to each $N\geq 2$, a $N$-expansive homeomorphism with the shadowing property, that is not $N-1$-expansive.
-In \cite[Theorem 5.1]{A} Artigue exhibits, for each $N\geq 2$, a $N$-expansive $C^N$-diffeomorphism defined on a surface $S$ that is not $N-1$-expansive.
-We can apply the above theorems for these examples to find, for each $N\geq 2$ examples of $N$-expansive flows which are not $N-1$-expansive.
+\begin{proof}[Proof of Theorem \ref{teoA}] In \cite[Theorem A]{CC} the authors exhibit, to each $N\geq 2$, a $N$-expansive homeomorphism with the shadowing property, that is not $N-1$-expansive.
+In \cite[Theorem 5.1]{A} the author exhibits, for each $N\geq 2$, a $N$-expansive $C^N$-diffeomorphism defined on a surface $S$ that is not $N-1$-expansive.
+We can apply the above theorems for these examples to find, for each $N\geq 2$, examples of $N$-expansive flows which are not $N-1$-expansive.
 Recall that for flows and homeomorphisms, $1$-expansivity is equivalent to expansivity.
-By theorem \ref{th-sus} and lemma \ref{th-susexp} we can use the suspensions of the these examples to find for each $N\geq 2$ a $N$-expansive flow that is not a $N-1$-expansive.
+By \cite[Theorem 3.2]{ACP} and \cite[Theorem 6]{BW} we can use the suspensions of the these examples to find for each $N\geq 2$ a $N$-expansive flow that is not a $N-1$-expansive.

-In \cite[section 2.2]{A2} Artigue show that the \emph{pseudo Anosov with $1$-prong} is a $cw$-expansive homeomorphism, but is not a $N$-expansive homemomorphism for all $N\geq 1$.
-By theorem \ref{th-sus} and lemma \ref{th-susCW} we get that the suspension of the pseudo Anosov with $1$-prong is $cw$-expansive flow, but is not $N$-expansive for all $N\geq 1$.
+In \cite[section 2.2]{A2} the author shows that the \emph{pseudo Anosov with $1$-prong} is a $cw$-expansive homeomorphism, but is not a $N$-expansive homemomorphism for all $N\geq 1$.
+By theorem \ref{th-sus} and by \cite[Theorem 6]{BW} we get that the suspension of the pseudo Anosov with $1$-prong is $cw$-expansive flow, but is not $N$-expansive for all $N\geq 1$. \end{proof}